-Domino's Pizza Group measures CO2e emissions intensity against the total volume of dough produced in SCCs, which is delivered to both franchise and corporate stores.
+Domino's Pizza Group measures CO2e emissions intensity against the total volume of dough produced in SCCs, which is delivered to both franchise and corporate stores ('all stores').

 Domino's Pizza Group does not keep a log of total dough tonnage for the year.
 Therefore, this figure is derived from the following KPIs:

-- Number of dough trays delivered to all stores - The estimated proportion of different pizza dough sizes (i.e. 6 inch, 9.5 inch, 11.5 inch and 13.5 inch based on production volumes), is used to derive an 'average tray weight'.
-The estimated proportion is based on the relative production volumes of each pizza dough size - Average total tray weight minus the weight of an empty tray (i.e. 1.5kg) is equal to the average dough weight per tray
+- Number of dough trays delivered to all stores, split by SCC of origin - The estimated proportion of different pizza dough sizes (i.e. 6 inch, 9.5 inch, 11.5 inch and 13.5 inch based on production volumes), is used to derive an 'average tray weight'.
+The estimated proportion is based on the relative production volumes of each pizza dough size.
+For purposes of UK based emissions calculations, the specific proportion of dough trays delivered from UK SCCs was considered. - Average total tray weight minus the weight of an empty tray (i.e. 1.5kg) is equal to the average dough weight per tray